-- Having a patient's end-of-life wishes defined can reduce stress on the patient and the family. - Nurses can help patients plan and work to ensure that the patient's "five wishes" are met (Center for Palliative Care Education, 2003): - Who will make decisions for the patient when he or she is incapacitated? - What kind of medical treatment does the patient want? - How comfortable does the patient want to be? - How does the patient want be treated? - What does the patient want his or her loved ones to know?
+- Having a patient's end-of-life wishes defined can reduce stress on patient and the family - Nurses can help patients plan and work to ensure that patient's "five wishes" are met (Center for Palliative Care, 2003) - Who will make decisions for patient when he or she is incapacitated? - What kind of medical treatment will patient want? - How comfortable does patient want to be? - How does patient want to be treated? - What does patient want his or her loved ones to know?